The Southside Building, Birmingham

 Improving the streetscape.

-The low level concrete canopy was cut back and overclad to provide a contemporary black base for the building above.
-Taking reference from the glass block inserts in the pavement, a series of illuminated blocks provide additional lighting to the underside of the canopy, whilst a reflective stainless steel canopy marks the new entrance and enlarged reception for the office building.
+The low-level concrete canopy was cut back and overclad to provide a contemporary black base for the building above.
+Taking reference from the glass block inserts in the pavement, a series of illuminated blocks provides additional lighting to the underside of the canopy, whilst a reflective stainless steel canopy marks the new entrance and enlarged reception for the office building.

 We developed a design template for all the shopfronts that could be rolled out across all of the units.
-The shopfront glazing was increased in height, and the shopfront design standardised along the street frontage providing attractive retail and F&B premisses for local business.
+The shopfront glazing was increased in height, and the shopfront design standardised along the street frontage, providing attractive retail and F&B premises for local businesses.

 Refurbishment and repositioning